calculquebec/cq-formation-cip202/doc/en/gnu_parallel.rst

 GNU Parallel advantages:

-- **No need of using a loop**, which makes it easier to manage hundreds of compute tasks.
+- **No need to use a loop**, which makes it easier to manage hundreds of compute tasks.
 - The number of **available CPU cores automatically limits** the number of simultaneous running tasks.